rand-net/khan-dl/README.md

 ![PyPI](https://img.shields.io/pypi/v/khan-dl?style=flat-square)
 ![GitHub](https://img.shields.io/github/license/rand-net/khan-dl?style=flat-square)

+## ⚠ Caution
+* Each Unit webpage(https://www.khanacademy.org/math/cc-1st-grade-math/cc-1st-place-value) currently contains more youtube ids than the lessons themselves.
+* In order to resolve the wrong file name issue, titles of lessons from the webpage and the youtube video have to be matched against one another

+* In matching those titles, some of the lesson titles from webpage are quite divergent from their respective youtube tiles

+* Eg., webpage_lesson_title = "Addition and subtraction word problems:gorillas", youtube_id_titles = ["Exercising gorillas", "Comparison word problems: marbles"].
+The latter youtube title is more similar, but it is an entirely different video.

+* If there is a solution to match these titles, submit a pull request.

+* TL;DR Some videos will be saved with wrong file name.

 ## Installation

 * Some videos for certain courses were mixed with different output slugs prior to version 0.1.4.